 Blockchain empowers the IoT devices to enhance security and bring transparency in IoT ecosystems.
 According to IDC, 20% of all IoT deployments will enable blockchain-based solutions by 2019.

 Blockchain offers a scalable and decentralized environment to IoT devices, platforms, and applications.

 Banks and Financial institutes like ING, Deutsche Bank, and HSBC are doing PoC to validate the blockchain technology.
 Apart from financial institutes, a wide range of companies have planned to experience the potential of the blockchain.

-The Internet of Things (IoT) opens up countless opportunities for businesses to run smart operations.
-Nowadays, every device around us is equipped with sensors, sending data to the cloud.
-So, when IoT gets combined with blockchain, it can bring more efficiency to the system.
-Here are some use cases on how smart devices can use blockchain.
+On the other hand, Internet of Things (IoT) opens up countless opportunities for businesses to run smart operations.
+Every device around us is now equipped with sensors, sending data to the cloud.
+Therefore, combining these two technologies can make the systems efficient.

 Blockchain IoT disruptive use cases:

 A global supply chain network involves many stakeholders such as brokers, raw material providers, and so on, complicating the end-to-end visibility.

 Also, the supply chain can extend over months of time and consist of a multitude of payments and invoices.